Eejain/eejain.com/content/_index.md

 ## Who is speaking? {#who-is-speaking}
 ---
-Hi there, I'm Yizhen (Eejain), a postdoctoral researcher trying to understand teachers' cognitive and emotional experience.
+I am a researcher trying to understand teachers' cognitive and emotional experience.

-I conduct experimental studies in both physical and virtual reality.
+I conduct experiments in physical and virtual reality.
 I work with a diverse set of data sources that go beyond the teachers' visible behaviors and self-reports, such as their eye movements, heart rates, and physical movement.

+I'm currently a postdoc at the University of Potsdam, Germany.

 <!-- Hi there, this is Eejain. -->